Lennolium/simple-header/README.md

 ## Features

-- __Up-to-date:__ No fake or outdated user agents. `Only real world data`, refreshed every 24 hours.
+- __Authentic:__ All header values, combinations and their order are verified to work with most web servers.
+- __Powerful:__ Pass your own user agent in or use the convenience functions to get common, real-world user agents.
-- __Wide Support:__ User Agents for Windows, macOS, Linux, Android and iOS devices: Google Chrome, Firefox, Safari, Edge, Opera, Whale and QQ browsers.
+- __Wide Support:__ Almost all user agents supported: Windows, macOS, Linux, Android and iOS: Google Chrome, Firefox, Safari, Edge, Opera, Whale and QQ.
-- __Lightweight:__ Designed to consume minimal system resources and caches user agents locally.
+- __Lightweight:__ Designed to consume minimal system resources and optimized for performance.
 - __Simple:__ Easy to use and understand with a clean and simple API.
 - __Compatible:__ Supports `Python 3.8 and above`.
 Runs on Windows, macOS and Linux.
-- __Privacy:__ Protects the user by not collecting or sending any personal data.
+- __Ready-to-use:__ It generates headers for direct use in web requests, and you can focus on your project.
 - __Open Source:__ Provides transparency and allows community contributions for continuous development.

 &nbsp;